Encourage K-12 schools in New York State and beyond to #teachaboutwomen and gender

 “I worshipped dead men for their strength, forgetting I was strong.” -Vita Sackville-West

 Young women and girls need role models for leading lives of consequence, conviction and influence.
-It is time that New York State's schools provided them with those role models.
-Unfortunately, high school curricula, especially in history, almost completely ignore women's experiences, priorities, and their individual and collective contributions to change.
-The New York State curriculum, for example, only includes includes 10 references to women or gender in for the entire four years of history courses.
+High school curricula, especially in history, almost completely ignore women's experiences, priorities, and their individual and collective contributions to change.
 In a time when women are fighting for equal pay, mutual respect and to have their voices heard, we must correct this long-standing inequity.
-Throughout history, women have led rich lives of activity, power, and influence.
-It is time that all young people learn about how both women and men have and do shape today's world.
-It is time we teach about women.

-- In eight out of the 10 cases “women” appears on a list with other groups following phrases like “diverse groups” and “such as” or “including.”
+In eight out of these 10 cases “women” appears on a list with other groups following phrases like “diverse groups” and “such as” or “including.”
+Here are all the references to women for the entire four years:

-- Gender appears zero times in the 12 Grade courses on Participation in Government and Civics and Economics, the Enterprise System, and Finance.
+- Zero times in the 12 Grade courses on Participation in Government and Civics and Economics, the Enterprise System, and Finance

 The Solution: Teach about women by putting women on the curriculum and making resources for teaching about women and gender readily available.